llluper/paginate-cache/README.md

-### Time taken to build the app:
-6 hours ~
-### Caching and fetching algorithm:
-My algorithm begins by fetching 4 pages of data in its first request (48 items).
-On the click of each NEXT page, a check is done to see if the current page is within 4 pages of the end of the card list, and if it is, another 4 pages are retrieved from the api.

-### Run app locally:
+### Run the Docker file to create an image of the complied front end code

 In the project directory, run:

+`docker build . -t llluper/cra-docker`
+`docker run -p 8080:80 llluper/cra-docker`
+Open [http://localhost:8080](http://localhost:8080) to view it in the browser.

+NOTE: Replace <code>llluper</code> with your Docker username.

+### Run app locally

+In the project directory, run:

 ##### `npm install`

-To install the apps dependent packages.

-Then:
+Installs the packages the app is dependent on.

 ##### `npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+### Time taken to build the app
+6 hours ~

+### Caching and fetching algorithm
+My algorithm begins by fetching 4 pages of data in its first request (48 objects).
+On the click of each NEXT page, a check is done to see if the current page is within 4 pages of the end of the card list, and if it is, another 4 pages are retrieved from the API, so max 8 pages are cached ahead.
+48 objects are retrieved at a time to minimise the amount of calls to the API.
+Calls to the API are only made if needed.

+### Additional scripts

+In the project directory, run:

 ##### `npm test`